 - Gift money can be used for 100% of down payment

 - Low mortgage rates

-- Up to 6% of closing costs can be paid by the seller
+- The seller can pay up to 6% of closing costs

 - Non-occupying co-borrowers and co-signers allowed

 - DTI ratios as high as 50%

 - Much easier to qualify for

 Buyers with Low Credit Scores Can Still Qualify

 The biggest reason that FHA loans are so commonly used today is that you don’t need perfect credit to qualify.
 FHA loans are widely known as bad credit mortgage loans.
 They have the lowest credit score requirements of any type of mortgage offered today.

 For borrowers with a 580 or higher credit score can qualify with just 3.5% down.
 Borrowers should also have no more than one late payment within the past 12 months, and no bankruptcies or foreclosures within the past three years and no open judgments or tax liens.
 If you do have a credit score in the 580-640 range, then an FHA loan is a perfect fit for you.